annatn998/Poke-GAN/README.md

 contains fake images outputted by the generator and real images for visual comparision of how the model is doing

-most-recent-fakes.png -- fake images produced by network reals.png -- sprites inside actual dataset
+most-recent-fakes.png -- fake images produced by network ** will be updated daily as new images get generated during training ** reals.png -- sprites inside actual dataset

 training_stylegan2-ada.ipynb --